An umbrella term, 'health insurance' has many components that you can chop and change to suit your needs.

-In most states (except Queensland and Tasmania), Medicare doesn’t cover the cost of emergency transport and other ambulance services.
-That means you could pay up to $1,000 out of your own pocket if you need an ambulance1.
+In most states (except Queensland and Tasmania), Medicare doesn't cover the cost of emergency transport and other ambulance services.
+For example, in the Perth metro area you would pay $1,0721 out of your own pocket for an ambulance in an emergency situation.

 Urgent Ambulance insurance covers the cost of emergency or urgent ambulance transport by road, usually to a hospital's emergency department.
 It's the state ambulance provider that figures out whether your situation requires an urgent ambulance—not you.
 Even if your situation doesn't require an urgent ambulance, a non-urgent ambulance may still arrive at the scene; if this happens, you may have to pay the call-out fee.

 Ambulance Care insurance is an add-on that covers you for any non-urgent situations requiring ambulance transport by road.
 It also covers the cost of ambulance transfers by road, either from one hospital to another, or from the hospital to your home.